Review: AaAaAA!!! - A Reckless Disregard for Gravity

 Yes

-The main issue here is the attitude promoted by the game: its edgy and rebellious, to the point that being rude to people and hitting birds on the way down is rewarded.
+The main issue here is the attitude promoted by the game: it's edgy and rebellious, to the point that being rude to people and hitting birds on the way down is rewarded.

 Screenshots